Where is the Flushing Township Police Department?

 What are the hours of operation?

-The Flushing Township Police Department is open Monday through Friday from 8:30am to 5:00pm.
+The Flushing Township Police Department is open Monday through Thursday from 8:00am to 4:00pm and Friday 8:00am - 12:00pm.
 You may contact the office at 810-659-0809 or by coming into the office located at 6524 N. Seymour Road.
 However, if you need an officer after 5:00pm or on the weekend, you may call 911.
 Flushing Township Police officers work 24 hours a day, 7 days a week.

 How do I obtain a copy of a police report?